 Click Repair your computer.

-Select a user name and type the password, and then click OK.
+Select a recovery option, and then click Next.